 '''

 //C++

 ...

 char

 HelloImpl::getGreeting()

 {

 char result;

-result = CORBA::string_dup("Hello World!");
+result = COREA::string_dup("Hello World!");

 return result;

 }

 ...

 '''

-The function corba::string\dup() allocates a copy of the string on the free store.
+The function CORBA::string_dup() allocates a copy of the string on the free store.
 This is needed to be consistent with the style of memory management used in CORBA programming.

-Build the server program

-From within the Visual C++ IDE select Build|Build server.exe to compile and link the server.
+Build the server program From within the Visual C++ IDE select Build Build server.exe to compile and link the server.
 By default, the project builds with debug settings and the server executable is stored in C:\OCGT\HelloExample\server\Debug\server.exe.

-Close the server workspace by selecting File | Close Workspace

-Generate the client

-Generate files for the client application using the Orbix code generation toolkit.
+Close the server workspace by selecting File Close Workspace Generate the client Or works files for the elient and liesting using the Orbits and a more sting Generate files for the client application using the Orbix code generation toolkit. toolkit. toolkit.
 To create a client project using the IONA Orbix client/server wizard:

-- 1. Open the Microsoft Visual C++ 6.0 IDE. - 2.
-From the Visual C++ menus, select File | New - 3.
-In the New dialog, click on the Projects tab.

-- 4. In the Projects tab, perform the following actions:

-- Select IONA Orbix v6.1 Client/Server Wizard

-- In the Project name text box, enter client

-- Under the Location text box, enter
+- 4. In the Projects tab, perform the following actions: - Select IONA Orbix v6.2 Client/Server Wizard - In the Project name text box, enter client - Under the Location text box, enter

 C:\OCGT\HelloExample\client